Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Actuarial and financial valuations

 \section{Actuarial and financial valuations}

-All random variables introduced hereafter are defined on the filtered probability space $\left( \Omega,\mathcal{F},\mathbb{F},\mathbb{P}\right)$.
-Equalities and inequalities between r.v.'s have to be understood in the $\mathbb{P}$-almost sure sense.
-The space $L^{2}(\mathbb{P},\mathbb{F})$ of square integrable random variables is denoted by $\mathcal{C}$.
-A contingent claim is a random liability of an insurance company that has to be paid at the deterministic future time $T$.
-Formally, a contingent claim is modeled by the random variable $S\in \mathcal{C}$.
-In what follows we are interested in the \emph{valuation} of contingent claims. \begin{definition}[Valuation] A valuation is a mapping $\Pi:\mathcal{C} \longrightarrow \mathbb{R}$ satisfying the following properties: \begin{itemize} \item \underline{Normalization}: $\Pi[0]=0 $. \item \underline{Translation-invariance}: For any $S\in \mathcal{C}$ and $a\in \mathbb{R}$, $\Pi[S+a]=\Pi[S]+a$. \end{itemize} \end{definition}
+All random variables introduced hereafter are defined on the probability space $\left( \Omega,\mathcal{F},\mathbb{P}\right) $.
+Equalities and inequalities between r.v.'s have to be understood in the $\mathbb{P} $-almost sure sense. \blue The space of bounded random variables is denoted by $L^{\infty}(\Omega,\mathcal{F},\mathbb{P})$ or $L^{\infty}(\mathcal{F})$ for short. \black A contingent claim is a random liability of an insurance company that has to be paid at the deterministic future time $T$.
+Formally, a discounted claim is modeled by the random variable $S\in L^{\infty }(\mathcal{F})$.
+In what follows we are interested in the \emph{valuation} of discounted claims.

-A valuation $\Pi$ attaches a real number to any claim, which we interpret as a `value' of that claim.
-Later in the paper, several representation theorems can be derived under the additional assumption that the valuation is coherent.
-The concepts of linear and coherent valuations are therefore introduced in the next section.